mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 I live in Brooklyn, New York with my wife and daughter.
 I was born in New York City and grew up in Teaneck, New Jersey.

-I am a scientist, scholar, and writer whose career has focussed on research in the areas of labor, education, artificial intelligence, and machine learning.
+I am a scientist, scholar, and writer whose career has focused on research in the areas of labor, education, artificial intelligence, and machine learning.